- Introduction to STDs/STIs

 - Human Papillomavirus (HPV): A viral infection causing genital warts and linked to cervical cancer.

-- Herpes Simplex Virus (HSV): Causing genital herpes, it is caused by two types of HSV, HSV-2 is the more common one.
+- Herpes Simplex Virus (HSV): Causing genital herpes, it is caused by two types of HSV; HSV-2 is the more common one.

 - Human Immunodeficiency Virus (HIV): Attacks the immune system and can lead to acquired Acquired Immunodeficiency Syndrome (AIDS).

-- Candidiasis
+Candidiasis

-- Trichomonas vaginalis
+Trichomonas vaginalis

 Uncommon/ Emerging STI

 Of late, uncommon organisms not routinely associated with STIs have been isolated from genital lesions.
-The more common are listed below, the list is by no means exhaustive.
+The more common are listed below; the list is by no means exhaustive.

-List of emerging pathogens causing STI/STDs
+List of emerging pathogens causing STIs/STDs

 1️⃣M-Pox (previously called Monkey Pox)